ironhack-labs/lab-express-drones/README.md

 Our app should be pretty ugly right now if you (correctly) focused on the back-end during this exercise.
 To be a fully functioning web app, we need to add some styles.

-In your layout require bootstrap, and add some very basic styles to make our drones app look ready for production.
+In your layout require bootstrap, and add some very basic styles to make our drones app look "ready" for production.

 <br>